sauravmahuri2007/movies/README.md

     pip install -r requirements.txt

-### 5. Creating the DB and setting up the tables my running the migrations
+### 5. Creating DB and setting up the tables my running the migrations

   1. Login to the preferred DBMS used for this application and create DB `movdb` For example, to create DB in mysql after login to console: